ninenines/cowboy/ROADMAP.md

 ### Hooks

-The `onrequest` hook will be removed.
-It can easily be replaced by a middleware.

 The interface of the `onresponse` hook will change.
 There has been a number of issues and added complexity with the current interface that warrant fixing.
 The main problem is that the